tomryan06/code-breaker/README.md

 # Statistical Decryption Model

-A Python project that breaks encrypted messages using ideas borrowed from statistical physics.
-Rather than treating decryption as a linguistics puzzle, it treats it as an optimisation problem: find the key that produces the most statistically plausible English (or French, or German) text out of a large search space.
+A Python project that breaks encrypted messages using ideas from statistical physics.
+Rather than treating decryption as a language puzzle, it treats it as an optimisation problem by finding the key that produces the most statistically plausible English (or French, or German) text out of a large search space.

 Originally built to solve a set of substitution ciphers set as a university project, it ended up going further than that.

-The main notebook (`Statistical Decrypter.ipynb`) walks through the whole thing, from a basic Caesar cipher solver up to a general-purpose cipher-breaking pipeline.
+The main notebook (`Statistical Decrypter.ipynb`) walks through the whole thing, from a basic Caesar cipher solver up to a general-purpose cipher-breaking program.

 ## How it works

-Starting point: download a large sample of English text (*Moby Dick*, via Project Gutenberg) and use it to work out what real English looks like statistically: how often each letter follows another, and so on.
+Starting point: downloads a large sample of English text (*Moby Dick*, via Project Gutenberg) and uses it to work out what real English looks like statistically: how often each letter follows another, etc.

 From there, any candidate decryption can be scored: does it look like real English, or gibberish?
-A **Metropolis algorithm** (a Monte Carlo method borrowed from statistical physics) then searches for the best-scoring key by repeatedly proposing small changes and accepting or rejecting them — with **simulated annealing** used to control how much randomness is allowed early on versus late on, so the search doesn't get stuck in a bad solution before it's had a chance to explore properly.
+A **Metropolis algorithm** (a Monte Carlo method from statistical physics) then searches for the best-scoring key by repeatedly proposing small changes and accepting or rejecting them, with **simulated annealing** used to control how much randomness is allowed early on versus late on, so the search doesn't get stuck in a bad solution before it's had a chance to explore properly.

 ## What it can break